 In the cyber security industry, there is a tendency for threat detection efforts to be measured solely for efficiency rather than genuine effectiveness.

-Statistics routinely collected and assessed as part of network monitoring include events per second, alerts and false positives, with success often benchmarked by the time to detect, respond and recover.
+Statistics routinely collected and assessed as part of network and endpoint monitoring include events per second, alerts and false positives, with success often benchmarked by the time to detect, respond and recover.

 The MITRE ATT&CK Framework

 Adversarial Tactics, Techniques and Common Knowledge (ATT&CK) is a knowledge-base developed by MITRE that describes the tactics and techniques used by adversaries to compromise networks and achieve their objectives.

 The MITRE ATT&CK for Enterprise framework provides a foundation for organisations to use to develop threat models and methodologies to defend against common attacker behaviours.